willasm/obsidian-open-weather/README.md

 - ### Weather Placeholder notes
   - `%Icon%` - This is replaced with the image tag `<img src={Icon Url} />` This is more useful if it is embedded inside a [div](#div-support) code block.

   - `%wind-gust%` This data is only returned by the API if the condition exists.
-To make this data optional within your string you can surround it with underscores.
+To make this data optional within your string you can surround it with the caret symbols.

-  - For example: `Winds %wind-speed% Km/h_ with gusts up to %wind-gust% Km/h_`
+  - For example: `Winds %wind-speed% Km/h^ with gusts up to %wind-gust% Km/h^`
   - With wind gust data this will convert to: `Winds 10 Km/h with gusts up to 20 Km/h`
-  - Without wind gust data this will convert to: `Winds 10 Km/h` (The gusts text surrounded by underscores will be removed)
+  - Without wind gust data this will convert to: `Winds 10 Km/h` (The gusts text surrounded by carets will be removed)

 ## OpenWeather Plugin Commands